DaveSpe/homework/documents/Infrastructure.md

 | `database`| used by the RDS subnet group | `10.10.3.0/24` |

 ## Elastic Beanstalk

+The Elastic Beanstalk stack for eation can be found in the `cloudFormationStacks` folder in the [1-vpc.yaml](./../cloudFormationStacks/1-vpc.yaml) file.<br>

 Within this Stack I am spinning up 2 `t2.xlarge` ECS instances to accomodate the Node.js web app containers. <br>
 The Auto Scaling Group desired count is 2, and the maximum allowd is 6 instances for ECS hosting. <br>